hieutrtr/web-discovery-mcp/docs/architecture.md

    - Set up browser automation tests with headless browsers

 4. **Documentation:**
-   - Create comprehensive README with installation instructions
+   - Create comprehensive README with uvx installation and execution instructions
    - Document environment variable configuration
-   - Provide usage examples for AI development environments
+   - Provide usage examples for AI development environments with uvx commands

 The architecture is optimized for AI-driven development with clear module boundaries, comprehensive type hints, and detailed specifications for consistent implementation across all components.